axiom-data-science/project-s2s-sea-ice-guidance/README.md

 ### Model assessment

 The sea ice concentration RMSE over every station derived from a cross-validation horizon of 365 days based on 8 years of training data had a mean value of 0.138, a minimum of 0.008, and a maximum of 0.434.
 The station with the highest average RMSE (N73W145) had an average RMSE of 0.26.
 Generally, the highest error correspond to a difference in phase between ice growth and retreat and that predicted by the model.
+Skill metrics for individual stations are saved in `station-models` in text files on a per station file.

 ## Repo Content